Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 What does Statement of Compliance mean?

-A Statement of Compliance issued by Council is required to be lodged at Land Victoria by the applicant to allow separate titles to be created for each of the lots on the certified plan.
+A Statement of Compliance issued by Council is required to be lodged at Land Victoria by the Land Surveyor to allow separate titles to be created for each of the lots on the certified plan.
 In order to obtain a Statement of Compliance, each of the referral authorities must advise Council in writing that all of their conditions have been met to their satisfaction.
 There may be other conditions included on your planning permit that must be met before a Statement of Compliance can be issued.

 What happens once a Statement of Compliance has been issued?